Reviewed by Keith Mitchell

 It is early days, but I have to say this is a splendid course so far.
 It is well worth spending a few minutes at the start looking at the side icons so that you can see the range of assistance, challenges and so on.
 I changed to German for a quick to see if that was similar.
 It follows the same format.
 You can trundle along slowly or really start blasting along.
 Remember it will take time to get words and grammar stuck in your mind, so progress is governed really by your ability to learn and the effort you put in.
 There is no easy fix.

 What a superb Christmas present this would make for someone wanting to learn a new language, to brush up on dormant skills.
 I can see that this would be good for all ages.
 I would highly recommend this site and course.
 Had someone got this for me for a present I would be very pleased.

-You can purchase the course monthly for £19.95 per month, quarterly from £13.98 or annually for £6.66 (that is a one off total cost of £79.95).
-There is an option to try a small part the course for free so a good way to start to see if you like it and can cope.
+You can purchase the course monthly for £16.99 per month, quarterly for £34.99 (equates to £11.66 per month) or annually for £69.99 (equates to £5.83 per month).
 I believe that Lingvist also do many other languages so always worth a look.
 Definitely good value.